Pneuma

 I behold how all things in the aether are mixed with pneuma.
 I see in spirit how all things are sustained by pneuma: Flesh hangs itself upon soul, Soul is upborne by air, Air hangs itself upon aether.

-Von Franz presents the Valentinian Gnostic vision in which divine pneuma functions as the universal sustaining medium through which cosmic hierarchy — flesh, soul, air, aether — is ordered and the child formed in the matrix.
+Von Franz documents the Gnostic Valentinian vision in which pneuma functions as the universal sustaining medium linking flesh, soul, air, and aether in a hierarchical cosmological embryology.

 von Franz, Marie-Louise, Aurora Consurgens: A Document Attributed to Thomas Aquinas on the Problem of Opposites in Alchemy, 1966thesis